mozey/logutil/README.md

 ## Multiple writers

-Setup additional writers like as below, see examples in `log_test.go`
+Setup additional writers like this, see examples in `log_test.go`
 ```go
 logutil.SetupLogger(true, w1, w2)
 ```